dotnet/AspNetCore.Docs/aspnetcore/security/anti-request-forgery.md

 4. The user clicks the submit button.
 The browser automatically includes the authentication cookie for the requested domain (the vulnerable site in this case) with the request.
 5. The request runs on the server with the user’s authentication context and can do anything that an authenticated user is allowed to do.

 This example requires the user to click the form button.
-The malicious page could run a script that automatically submits the form or sends a form submission as an AJAX request.
-The form could  be hidden using CSS so the user never realizes it's present.
+The malicious page could:

+* Run a script that automatically submits the form.
+* Sends a form submission as an AJAX request.
+* Use a hidden form with CSS.

 Using SSL does not prevent a CSRF attack, the malicious site can send an `https://` request.

 Some attacks  target site endpoints that respond to `GET` requests, in which case an image tag can be used to perform the action (this form of attack is common on forum sites that permit images but block JavaScript).
 Applications that change state with `GET` requests are  vulnerable from malicious attacks.